jackhexiangyu12/CSC254/A1_comparing_languages/README.md

 ## Programming Experience

 **What was easy?
 What was hard?**

 Generally speaking, imperative languages are easier to implement compare to declarative languages.
+We spent approximately two hours for each imperative language, but 7 hours for each declarative language.

 Ada, C# and Python are ranked according to their grammars.
 Ada is the most complicated one and Python is the easiest and most familiar one.